Tatlov/Getting_And_Cleaning_Data_Course_Project/README.md

 The first data set is stored as sensor_data_for_human_activity.txt in the folder tidyData.

-The data is then read and using aggregate the median of each combination of subject and activity is computed.
-The resulting data set is then stored as aggregated_median_sensor_data_for_human_activity.txt in the folder tidyData.
+The data is read and, using aggregate, the median of each combination of subject and activity is computed.
+The resulting data set is stored as aggregated_median_sensor_data_for_human_activity.txt in the folder tidyData.

 To make the decision which average to use I have also calculated the mean for each combination of subject and activity.
 Comparing the median and mean showed large differences for some variables.
-To investigate further, I plotted a histogram of the data for subject 28 with acitivity laying.
+To investigate further, I plotted a histogram of the data for subject 28 with activity laying.
 This made clear that the mean is a poor choice in this case and I used the median for all cases.

 I added median before every measured variable name.